pagliares/products-management-bluevelvet-music-store/README.md

 - Produt details: Name/value pairs with details for the product.
       - e.g Track 1 - Karma Police
                Track2 - Airbag
-- Note:
-1. Make Products Page Fully Responsive
-2. Reuse a rich text editor component to ease including the short and full descriptions or use a simple textarea components? https://www.jqueryscript.net/text/Rich-Text-Editor-jQuery-RichText.html
+- Note: Reuse a rich text editor component to ease including the short and full descriptions or use a simple textarea components? https://www.jqueryscript.net/text/Rich-Text-Editor-jQuery-RichText.html
 - Automate the creation of some sample products to ease testing (SQL script, programmatically?), including some sample product images
 - Test: Create 3 products